Cobb: Off the Leash

-Cobb: Off The Leash is a comic book mini-series created by Beau Smith and Eduardo Barreto, published by IDW Publishing in 2006.
+Cobb: Off The Leash is a three-issue comic book mini-series created by Beau Smith and Eduardo Barreto, published by IDW Publishing in 2006.
 The eponymous protagonist, Frank Cobb, is an original creation for this mini-series.

 Plot summary

 In the story, Frank Cobb is a former Secret Service agent who is lacking in direction as well as an outlet for his protective instincts.
 After an innocent is threatened, he has a violent confrontation with the aggressors and ends up in a jail cell.
 Soon, he is given a chance to forge a new direction.
 This new direction puts him in direct conflict with secret agents, members of the Mafia, and terrorists.
 Also involved in the story are old friends and beautiful women.